shoelace-style/shoelace/docs/components/icon.md

 Icons are symbols that can be used to represent various options within an application.

 Shoelace comes bundled with over 1,300 icons courtesy of the [Bootstrap Icons](https://icons.getbootstrap.com/) project.
-If you prefer, you can also register a [custom icon library](#icon-libraries).
+These icons are part of the `default` icon library.
+If you prefer, you can register [custom icon libraries](#icon-libraries) as well.

 Click or tap on an icon below to copy its name and use it like this.